vantage6/vantage6-workshop/learners/setup.md

 This lesson requires the following software to be installed on your system:

-- Operating system: Ubuntu 18.04+ , MacOS Big Sur+, or Windows 10+
+- Recommended operating system: Ubuntu 20.04+ , MacOS Big Sur+, or Windows 10+
-- Docker (always latest version)
+- Docker Desktop (always latest version)
 - Conda (latest version)
 - Python
     - Python v3.10 for vantage6 version 3.8.0 or higher
-    - Python v3.7 for other lower versions of vantage6
 - Python packages:
     - jupyterlab
     - vantage6